dusty-nv/jetson-inference/docs/webrtc-recognizer.md

 ### Collecting Data

 If needed first select a client camera from the stream source dropdown on the webpage, and press the `Send` button.
 When ready, enter class tag(s) of what the camera is looking at in the Tags selection box.
 Once a tag is entered, you'll be able to either Record or Upload images into the dataset.
 You can hold down the Record button to capture a video sequence.
-Below is a high-level diagram of the flow:
+Below is a high-level diagram of the data flow:

 ```mermaid
 graph LR